Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 If you remove an inbox created manually by yourself nothing happends.
 But you should not change/update/delete the default inbox created by the cognigy.ai platform, as you would break the communication protocol between LiveAgent and Cognigy.ai and there is no way to easly undo this step.

-### What happened if you remove a user from the LiveAgent?
-Removing a user from the LiveAgent is a bit superfluous, the user would be removed but the next time she/he tries to log back in, his/her user would be recreated.
-All the users management must be done from the Cognigy.ai platform site.

-### How do I remove a user?
-Removing a user can be achived from the cognigy.ai platform.
-You can take out its agent role, so that user will not be able to log into the LiveAgent system anymore or if you like you could completely remove that user from the cognigy.ai platform.
-If you log into the Cognigy.ai as an admin, on the top righ, under the "User Menu", you will see an "Access Control" section.
-From there you can manage the user.

 ## LiveAgent OData service